Last Updated May 30, 2018

 Gallup indirectly collects a variety of information through your interaction with and use of Gallup websites.
-This information may include, but is not limited to, browser and device information, data collected through automated electronic interactions, application usage data, demographic information, geographic or geo-location information, statistical and aggregated information ("Other Information").
+This information may include, but is not limited to, browser and device information, data collected through automated electronic interactions, application usage data, content information based on your individual interests, demographic information, geographic or geo-location information, statistical and aggregated information ("Other Information").

 Statistical or aggregated information does not directly identify a specific person, but it may be derived from Personal Information.
 For example, we may aggregate Personal Information to calculate the percentage of users in a particular zip code.